chrisjpm/chrisjpm/README.md

 ### Hello world! 👋

 I'm Chris (he/him) and I am currently in my 3rd year studying Artifical Intelligence and Computer Science at The University of Edinburgh.
 I enjoy website development, as well as UI/UX design.
-I've been a competitive swimmer for over a decade and swim with the University.
+I've been a competitive swimmer for over a decade and swim with the uni.

 - :pushpin: I'm currently working on 2 pieces of coursework and a group project - [DeliverED Home](https://github.com/DeliverED-Home)